Jikrebello/GameLore/Lore/Human Races/The Orthodox Cultures/The Sancta Confoederatio/Local Powers/The Borderlands/The Marches/Duchy of Grenzmark/The Debtor's Corp/Individuals.md

 **Early Life and Induction into the Fraternitas:**

 Gideon's journey began within the vibrant culture of the Jirahar, raised amidst the moving caravans and the towering spires of the Harbour Towers.
 From a young age, he exhibited an innate understanding of the Jirahar's dual nature, seamlessly blending the nomadic spirit with the communal solidarity of tower life.
-His prowess in crafting and strategy quickly caught the eye of the Fraternitas Argentarius, who saw in him not just a skilled warrior but a potential leader and visionary.
+His prowess in crafting and strategy quickly caught the eye of the future founders of the Fraternitas Argentarius, who saw in him not just a skilled warrior but a potential leader and visionary.

 **The Founding of the Fraternitas:**

 Unknown to many, Gideon played a crucial role in the foundational days of the Fraternitas.
 His insights into trade routes, negotiation tactics, and defensive strategies were instrumental in establishing the organization's early influence.
-The pact he made with the other founders was sealed with powerful magics, including the imbuing of his right eye with artifacts of ancient origin, granting him abilities far beyond the ken of ordinary mortals.
+The pact he made with the other founders was sealed with powerful magics, including sacrifice of his right eye and replacing it with an artifact of ancient origin, granting him abilities far beyond the ken of ordinary mortals.

 **Life Prolonged by Magic:**